-2 From the EER for the academic year 2023/2024 onwards, the definition of 'academic WU staff member' is: Staff member with a PhD degree or an equivalent research profile, working under the responsibility of a chair holder at Wageningen University.
-The equivalency of the research profile is at the discretion of the examiner of the course under consideration.
+2 From the EER for the academic year 2023/2024 onwards, the following holds for both supervisors and assessors: 'During the internship, thesis and research practice, the Master's student is supervised by a WUR staff member affiliated with a chair group with a PhD degree or an equivalent research profile, or someone who performs this role under the responsibility of this staff member.
+The equivalence of the research profile is at the discretion of the examiner of the course under consideration.'.